 Thank you for visiting the University of Florida’s Division of Endocrinology, Diabetes & Metabolism Fellowship site.

 To provide a learning environment that is professional, nurturing and aids in the development of an outstanding Endocrinologist.
 Key to our mission is that our training program aims to extend and enhance our patients’ future by providing the highest quality, patient-centered healthcare.

-Work hard to obtain the goal of becoming the leading South Eastern US Endocrinology division of choice, in patient care, education and research.
+Strive to achieve the goal of becoming the leading southeastern US Endocrinology division of choice, in patient care, education and research.

 5 Year Program Aims

 - Continue to move the training program toward a more research based fellowship program

 - Fully develop a research mentorship system for fellows; within 5 years have at least 5 faculty with extramural-funded clinical and/or translational research mentoring our fellows

 - Continue recruitment of research faculty and fellows with research interest and experience; within 5 years have a third year research fellow every year

 - Improve our evaluation system